-Department's Outputs Output Annual Targets Outcome Indicators Audited/Actua al Performance Estimated Performance MTEF Period 2019/20 2020/21 2021/22 2022/23 2023/24 2024/25 2025/26 MTSF OUTCOM E: Functional, efficie ent and integrated go overnment by Employment Relations (ER) through investigation within 90 days finalised within 90 days 5.
-Business Continuity Management Strategy 5.1 Business Continuity Plan evaluated annually New New New New Development of the Business Continuity Plans Evaluation and maintenance of the Business Continuity Plans Evaluation and maintenance of the Business Continuity Plans 6.
-Annual financial statements submitted to the National Treasury by 31 May each yea and IFS reports submitted to the National Treasury on due dates as determined by National Treasury s submitted per year that comply with guidelines issued by the Produced 1 AFS by 31 May, and 3 IFS 30 days after each quarter 1 AFS by 31 July, and 3 IFS 30 days after each quarter 1 AFS by 31 May 2021 1 IFS by 16 September 2021 1 IFS by 12 November 2021 1 IFS by 31 January 2022 1 AFS by 31 May, and 3 IFS 30 days after each quarter 1 AFS submitted by 31 May, and 3 IFS submitted 30 days after each quarter 1 AFS submitted by 31 May, and 3 IFS submitted 30 days after each quarter 1 AFS submitted by 31 May, and 3 IFS submitted 30 days after each quarter 7.
-Detection and reporting of Irregular and/or Unauthorised expenditure, to the Accounting Officer and National Treasury in terms of National Treasury's guidelines reporting of all detected Irregular and/or Unauthorised Irregular expenditure R1 367 000.00 Unauthorised expenditure None detected and reported Irregular expenditure- R32 703 000.00 Unauthorised expenditure- None detected and reported Irregular expenditure R306 980.32 Unauthorised expenditure - None detected and reported 100% reporting of the detected occurrences 100% reporting of the detected occurrences 100% reporting of the detected occurrences 100% reporting of the detected occurrences
+Departmental Outcome Outputs Output Indicators Annual Targets Audited Audited/Actual Performance Estimated Performance MTEF Period 2019/20 2020/21 2021/22 2022/23 2023/24 2024/25 2025/26 MTSF OUTO MTSF OUTCOME: Functional, efficient and integrated government icient and integrated government 5.
+Business Continuity Management Strategy 5.1 Business Continuity Plan evaluated annually New New New New Development of the Business Continuity Plans Evaluation and maintenance of the Business Continuity Plans Evaluation and maintenance of the Business Continuity Plans Annual financial statements submitted to the National Treasury by 31 May each year and IFS reports submitted to the National Treasury on due dates as determined by National 6.1 Number of Annual Financial Statements (AFS) and Interim Financial Statements (IFS) submitted per year that comply with guidelines issued by the National Treasury Produced 1 AFS by 31 May, and 3 IFS 30 days after each quarter 1 AFS by 31 July, and 3 IFS 30 days after each quarter 1 AFS by 31 May 2021 1 IFS by 16 September 2021 1 IFS by 1 1 IFS by 31 January 2022 1 AFS by 31 May, and 3 IFS 30 days after each quarter 1 AFS submitted by 31 May, and 3 IFS submitted 30 days after each quarter 1 AFS submitted by 31 May, and 3 IFS submitted 30 days after each quarter 1 AFS submitted by 31 May, and 3 IFS submitted 30 days after each quarter 7.
+Detection and reporting of Irregular and/or Unauthorised expenditure, to the Accounting Officer and National Treasury in terms of National Treasury's guidelines 7.1 Percentage reporting of all detected Irregular and/ or Unauthorised expenditure cases per financial year, to the Accounting Officer Irregular expenditure - R1 367 000.00 Unauthorised expenditure - None detected and reported Irregular expenditure- R32 703 000.00 Unauthorised expenditure- None detected and reported Irregular expenditure R306 980.32 Unauthorised expenditure - None detected and reported 100% reporting of the detected occurrences 100% reporting of the detected occurrences 100% reporting of the detected occurrences 100% reporting of the detected occurrences